bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 <div id='mne-check'></div>
 ```

-I added some CSS here too but the really important bit is `oninput=parseMne()`.
+You can add some CSS here too but the really important bit is `oninput=parseMne()`.
 This is telling the page to call a JavaScript function every time anything is typed or
 changed in the text field.
-We'll write that function next and insert it into a `<script>`
+We'll write that function next and insert it after the `<script>`
-tag in the html page.
+tag in the HTML page.
 The first thing we want to do is parse the user's input and
 return an error if the phrase isn't valid -- bcoin will take care of all the hard work!
 Creating a bcoin `Mnemonic` object from a seed phrase is simple, we'll just wrap it
 in a decent user experience: